all Science worksheets by Subject

 A worksheet to prompt your child to use their knowledge of food chains to make their own chain with the given organisms.

-A worksheet showing results of an experiment into soil permeability with questions for children to carry out a similar experiment and think about the results.
+A worksheet showing the results of an experiment into plant growth with encouragement for children to carry out a similar experiment and think about the results.

 An activity to encourage your child to look for plants and think about the way the seeds are dispersed.